Vincit/multi-user-test-runner/README.md

 ### Additional Configuration for Spring

-To make the test work with Spring two rules have to be added: `SpringClassRule` and `SpringMethodRule`.
+To make the test work with Spring two more rules are needed: `SpringClassRule` and `SpringMethodRule`.
-By adding these rules the test class and the config annotated by `@MultiUserConfigClass` can be autowired.
+By adding these rules the bean under test and the config annotated by `@MultiUserConfigClass` can be autowired.
 The `MultiUserConfig` will also be able to use Spring's dependency injection.
 The test class configuration will look like the following:
 ```java